mosra/m.css/doc/doxygen.rst

 To match the stock HTML output, images that are marked with ``html`` target are used.
 If image name is present, the image is rendered as a figure with caption.

-.. block-warning:: Doxygen patches

-    Current stable release of Doxygen has broken copying of images for the XML output.
-You need to apply :gh:`doxygen/doxygen#629` in order to fix that.

 `Pages, sections and table of contents`_
 ----------------------------------------